eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

   Description: Returns the type of the setting you specify.
 The possible types are flag, int, str, pair.
 A flag type references a channel flag setting that can be set to either + or -.
 An int type is a channel  setting that is set to a number, such as ban-time.
 A str type is a  channel setting that stores a string, such as need-op.
 A pair type is a setting that holds a value couple, such as the flood settings.

   Returns: The type of the setting you specify.
-The possible types are flag, int, str, pair.
+The possible types are ``flag``, ``int``, ``str``, ``pair``.
 A flag type references a channel flag setting that can be set to either + or -.
 An int type is a channel  setting that is set to a number, such as ban-time.
 A str type is a  channel setting that stores a string, such as need-op.
 A pair type is a setting that holds a value couple, such as the flood settings.

   .. admonition:: Example
      :collapsible: closed